Expat Living in Malang, East Java

 Want to try something a little different or new for your family?
 Make an evening of karaoke with the family.
 Get a private room and just enjoy singing and being together.
 There are many family karaoke facilities in Malang.

-However there are several places that are favorites for us and other expats in Malang:
+There are several places that are favorites for us and others in Malang: